cfengine/documentation/reference/promise-types/files.markdown

 ```

-**Notes**:
-Disabling a file means making it unusable.
-For executables this means
-preventing execution, for an information file it means making the file
-unreadable.

 #### disable_mode

+**Description**: The permissions to set when a file is disabled

+To disable an executable it is not enough to rename it, you should also
+remove the executable flag.

 **Type**: `string`

 **Allowed input range**: `[0-7augorwxst,+-]+`

-**Description**: The permissions to set when a file is disabled

 **Example**: